Mayor Hal Parker

-Being part of our community council has been a part of my life for close to 10 years, when I joined shortly after I moved here.
-My husband Charles, son Alex, and I live on our family dairy farm on MacKenzie Road with an assortment of animals.
-I grew up just down the road in the next community and enjoy the benefits of living in a rural community close to town.
+Being part of the community council has been a part of Tamsyn’s life for close to 10 years, when she joined shortly after moving to North Milton.
+Tamsyn, her husband Charles, and son Alex, live on our family dairy farm on MacKenzie Road with an assortment of animals.
+Tamsyn grew up just down the road in the next community and enjoys the benefits of living in a rural community close to town.

-My background working in marine and watershed biology fuel my interest in our local environment and supporting our agricultural sectors.
-I’m proud to be a member of our community and helping to keep it a wonderful place to live.
+Tamsyn’s background working in marine and watershed biology fuels her interest in our local environment and supporting our agricultural sectors.
+She is proud to be a member of our community and helping to keep it a wonderful place to live.

 Councillor Andrew Frizzell

 Philip Hooper is an accountant (CPA, retired) and life-long resident of Miltonvale Park.
 He retired as Comptroller at UPEI in 2012 and has served on the Municipal Council since 2014.
 He is a member of board of directors of Milton Community Hall and volunteers with several Masonic organizations.
 Philip enjoys golf, bridge, hiking and skiing.
 Philip and his wife Deborah have three adult children; Stephanie, Aaron and Michelle.